 The success of breastfeeding is associated with events occurring in the first two weeks of life, if not in the first 3-5 days after birth (Journal of Pediatrics 2002)

 So how do we get off to a good start with twin breastfeeding?

 For mums in general, it pays to spend some time in pregnancy really learning about breastfeeding.
 Your antenatal classes are a good start.
 Maybe some reading and speaking to other mums; especially those who are breastfeeding successfully.
 Attending a La Leche League meeting (breastfeeding support group) would certainly give a lot of practical and visual information too.

 In this day and age, it’s not uncommon for mums-to-be to have never held a baby or actually seen another mother breastfeed…let alone breastfeed twins.
 Mums with twins really need information that is specific to you, so your histories will have bearing on how feeding is managed.

 While generic information helps, we also need more specific information about your situation.
-For instance, twins are often early and it’s not uncommon to have a caesarean or for early babies to go to Baby Unit.
-Certainly feeding issues are more likely, so it makes sense to have more knowledge, more strategies and generally be more organised.
+For instance, twins are often early and it’s not uncommon to have a cesarean or for early babies to go to Baby Unit.
+Certainly, feeding issues are more likely, so it makes sense to have more knowledge, more strategies and generally be more organized.

 Using a Lactation Consultant